RetroReversing/retroReversing/pages/leaks/Gigaleak.md

 * Hamtaro 2

 {% include link-to-other-post.html post="/zelda-links-awakening" description="For more information check out this post." %}

+## Famicom (NES) Lot Check ROMS (Famicom_NES.7z)
+We have a post covering the Full set of official JP/USA Famicom/NES ROMS released in the **Famicom_NES.7z** archive along with other LotCheck releases:
+{% include link-to-other-post.html post="/nintendo-lot-check" description="For more information on the Famicom Lot Check ROMS check out this post." %}

 ## Super Nintendo Source Code (SFC.7z)
 Contains the Source code for a number of Super Famicom (SNES) titles: